Own your beer.

 Andrew is originally from Massachusetts and has found reasons to come to Vermont his whole life.
 After moving around the states, he returned to Vermont to finish his undergrad at Green Mt.
 College.
 He felt that using business and social enterprise was the most effective way he could create social change which quickly led him to the co-operative model.
 He now works at Vermont State Employees’ Credit Union, is studying for a Masters of Management in Co-operatives and Credit Unions, and is always looking for opportunities in cooperative development.
 In his “free” time, he loves to go on adventures with his Australian Shepherd; whether biking, hiking, or swimming.
 When inside, he loves playing board games, card games, puzzles, or cooking with friends.

 Kiersten was born and raised in Vermont.
 She received her Bachelors of Arts (B.A.) in environmental studies at Dartmouth College and her Master’s in Educational Leadership (M.Ed.) at the University of Vermont.
-She has served as the minutes-taker for the City Market Board since August 2015, which has given her extensive experience observing cooperative board process, form, and function.
-She lives with her partner, Mike, and their mutty-pup, Murphy, in the New North End, Burlington, Vermont.
+She has served as the minutes-taker for the City Market Board August 2015 through December 2018, which gave her extensive experience observing cooperative board process, form, and function.
+She lives with her partner, Mike, and their mutty-pup, Murphy, in the New North End of Burlington.
 View her online professional LinkedIn portfolio...

 David Smith, Treasurer (term to 2019)